ansible-content-lab/aoc.controller_demo_config/README.md

 # Ansible on Clouds Demo Configuration

-This role is for the Ansible on Clouds team to quickly spin up reusable Ansible Controller configurations.
+This collections is for the Ansible on Clouds team to quickly spin up reusable Ansible Controller configurations.
 It configures the following components in Ansible Automation Controller:

 - Execution Environments
 - Credentials